Nail Dystrophies

 General references

-In Plummer-Vinson syndrome (esophageal webs caused by severe, untreated iron deficiency), 50% of patients have koilonychia (concave, spoon-shaped nails).
+Plummer-Vinson syndrome (esophageal webs caused by severe, untreated iron deficiency) is often associated with koilonychia (concave, spoon-shaped nails).
+Patients should be followed for the development of aerodigestive malignancies.

-Yellow nail syndrome is a rare condition characterized by slow-growing, thickened, hypercurved, yellow nails.
-This condition typically occurs in patients with lymphedema and/or chronic respiratory disorders.
-Chronic bronchial infections are present in about half of reported cases.
+Yellow nail syndrome is a rare condition characterized by thickened, hypercurved, and yellow nails.
+A defining feature is arrest of nail growth.
+This condition typically occurs as part of a triad along with lymphedema and/or chronic respiratory disorders.
+Chronic bronchial infections are present in approximately half of reported cases.

 Beau lines are horizontal grooves in the nail plate that occur when nail growth temporarily slows, which can occur after infection, trauma, systemic illness, or during cycles of chemotherapy.
-Onychomadesis similarly results from temporary growth arrest of the nail matrix and differs from Beau lines in that the full thickness of the nail is involved, causing a proximal separation of the nail plate from the nail bed.
-Onychomadesis most frequently occurs several months after hand-foot-and-mouth disease but can occur after other viral infections.
-Nails affected by Beau lines or onychomadesis regrow normally with time.
+Onychomadesis similarly results from temporary growth arrest of the nail matrix and causes a proximal separation of the nail plate from the nail bed.
+Nails affected by Beau lines regrow normally with time.

-Examples of Nail Deformities and Dystrophies Associated With Systemic Problems
+Examples of Nail Dystrophies Associated With Systemic Disease

 Koilonychia